Phone: 020 8858 5497 Email: sao@sherington.greenwich.sch.uk

 ROI = Register of interests

-The Governing Body including the Head are required to register any business interests on appointment and at every Governors Meeting.
+The Governing Body including the Head are required to register any business interests on appointment and at every governors meeting.
 The Register of Interests is held in the school office.

 Save